astericky/20201216-chrissanders-NYCSchools/README.md

 </div>

 NOTE: I did not do anything with safe area insets in the code specifically.
 I used the built in styling to handle it.
-I can make the change so that the
+I can make a change to directly show me using it.